Employee benefit plan management: trustee vs. custodian

 Consider the plight of an employer plan sponsor that hired a third-party investment manager to manage the assets in its pension plan.
 The investment manager made a practice of sidestepping the trustee and pushed the company to make a number of investments without involving the trustee.

 As owner of the plan assets held in trust, the trustee alerted the company that the investment manager was asking it to violate federal law that requires it to maintain all plan assets in trust.
-In turn, the company intervened, insisting the investment manager include the trustee with respect to registering investments.
+In turn, the company intervened, insisting the investment manager allow the trustee to register investments in its capacity as trustee.

 In another case, a large multinational company discovered that the investment manager for its employee benefit plan hadn’t correctly titled the plan assets in the name of the trust.
 This led to the consequence that all of the investments were in the name of the investment manager and not the trustee.
 Either the investment manager became a trustee without the plan sponsor’s consent, or the plan assets were not held in trust.
 Neither scenario was acceptable to the plan sponsor.
 Again, the plan sponsor followed the trustee’s recommendation to properly register the assets in the trustee’s name.

-When misunderstandings, missteps and mistakes with employer-sponsored benefit plans happen, the repercussions can be significant.
-And if a plan trustee falters in its fiduciary duties, the issues can escalate quickly.
+When mistakes with employer-sponsored benefit plans happen, the repercussions can be significant, and if a plan trustee falters in executing its fiduciary duties, the issues can escalate quickly.